jbhanot2/docker-first/README.md

-# In this repo, you'll get to know about basic understanding of the docker-first
+# In this repo, you'll get to learn about basics of docker